Saisohithk/SQL-Data-Warehouse-Project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Sai Sohith Kommana**.
-I’m an Data Engineer & Data Analyst on a mission to learn knowledge and make working with data enjoyable and engaging!
+I’m a Data Engineer & Data Analyst on a mission to learn knowledge about data and make working with data enjoyable and engaging!